bevyengine/rfcs/rfcs/45-stageless.md

 This can be helpful when:

 - you want to run multiple steps of a set of game logic during a single frame (as you might see in complex turn-based games)
-- you need to branch to handle a
+- you need to branch the entire schedule to handle a particularly complex bit of game logic
 - you need to integrate a complex external service, like scripting or a web server
 - you want to switch the executor used for some portion of your systems